Pondidum/pondidum.github.io/_posts/2019-01-28-nomad-rabbitmq-consul-cluster.md

 tags: infrastructure vagrant nomad consul rabbitmq
 ---

+**Update** If you want a secure version of this cluster, see [Running a Secure RabbitMQ Cluster in Nomad](/2019/04/06/nomad-rabbitmq-secure/).

 RabbitMQ is the centre of a lot of micros service architectures, and while you can cluster it manually, it is a lot easier to use some of the [auto clustering plugins](https://www.rabbitmq.com/clustering.html#cluster-formation-options), such as AWS (EC2), Consul, Etcd, or Kubernetes.
 As I like to use [Nomad](https://www.nomadproject.io/) for container orchestration, I thought it would be a good idea to show how to cluster RabbitMQ when it is running in a Docker container, on an unknown host (i.e. one picked by Nomad.)

 I ran into a few problems trying to get this working, but a lot of searching and some help from the [RabbitMQ mailing list](https://groups.google.com/forum/#!forum/rabbitmq-users) (thanks Luke!) got me through all the issues, so hopefully, this will be easier next time and for other people too.